Tuomari-ua/tuomari-ua.github.io/docs/gamemaster_rules/magic_items/demon_armor.md

+---
+category: items
+layout: page
 name: Demon Armor
-type: armor
+tag: armor

-# Demon Armor
+title: Demon Armor
+---

 _Armor (plate), very rare (requires attunement)_

 While wearing this armor, you gain a +1 bonus to AC, and you can understand and speak Abyssal.
 In addition, the armor's clawed gauntlets turn unarmed strikes with your hands into magic weapons that deal slashing damage, with a +1 bonus to attack rolls and damage rolls and a damage die of 1d8.